aubreyjonescreatives/first-react-app/README.md

 4. At least one custom component should be a "parent" of another functional React component

-* I pass the child React component, MealCard, into the parent component, MealCategories.
+* I pass the child React component, MealCard, into the parent component, MealCategories:

 ```